 Neck pain can be caused by a variety of factors, mostly benign but some serious.
 A careful history, physical and appropriate diagnostic studies can help a doctor determine the diagnosis and plan an appropriate course of treatment that hopefully results in neck pain relief.
+You may find the use of a chiropractor to be helpful.
+If this is of interest of you then you may like to go to beachpaincenter.com.

 A careful history should include questions pertaining to causative and related events such as infections, injury, stress or medications.
 The duration, nature of the pain, origin and associated symptoms such as weakness, numbness and tingling are important in determining a diagnosis.
 Alleviating or aggravating factors as well as surgical history are also important factors in determining the cause of the neck pain.